The Scottish gemmological Association 2025 conference

 This will be a buffet, seated indoors, or optionally outdoors, should there be brave souls and kind weather.
 Wine is not included.

-Saturday, 4th may NOTE: pROVISIONAL RUNNING ORDER ONLY
+Saturday, 3rd. may PROBABLE RUNNING ORDER

 09.20 - 09.30am Welcome